The Rules of Arbitration

-A. “Rules on Arbitration Services of the Arbitration Center of the Iran Chamber of Commerce for Settlement of Domestic and International Commercial Disputes,” hereinafter referred to as “Arbitration Rules”, are the present Rules and arbitration in all domestic and international commercial disputes referred to the Arbitration Centre of Iran Chamber of Commerce shall be conducted in accordance with the present Rules.
+A. “Rules on Arbitration Services of the Arbitration Center of the Iran Chamber of Commerce for Settlement of Domestic and International Commercial Disputes,” hereinafter referred to as “Arbitration Rules”, are the present Rules and all arbitrations in domestic and international commercial disputes referred to the Arbitration Center of Iran Chamber of Commerce shall be conducted in accordance with the present Rules.

 C. The terms “Claimant” or “Defendant” mean more than one Claimant or Defendant.

-F. “Arbitration Court of the Arbitration Center” is a board which is established in accordance with the provisions of Chapter Five of the "Internal Regulations of the Arbitration Center concerning Organization of ACIC", and its duties and functions are specified in those regulation and in these Arbitration Rules.
+F. “Arbitration Court of the Arbitration Center” is a board which is established in accordance with the provisions of Chapter Five of the "Regulation on Organization of ACIC", and its duties and functions are specified in those Regulation and in these Arbitration Rules.

 G. “Terms of Reference” means a document that is drawn up in accordance with Article 39 of the present Rules.

-The Arbitration Centre performs its duties and functions through coordination, organization, supervision and management of arbitration process and does not itself arbitrate the disputes.
+The Arbitration Center performs its duties and functions through coordination, organization, supervision and management of arbitration process and does not itself arbitrate the disputes.

-B. Arbitration of all claims and disputes referred to the Centre shall be conducted in accordance with these Rules.
-In domestic arbitration the provisions of Chapter Seven of the Civil Procedure Act dated 2000 and in international arbitration the provisions of the Law on International Commercial Arbitration dated 1997 shall also apply, respectively.
+B. Arbitration of all claims and disputes referred to the Center shall be conducted in accordance with these Rules.
+In domestic arbitration the provisions of Chapter Seven of the Civil Procedure Code dated 2000, and in international arbitration the provisions of the International Commercial Arbitration Act dated 1997 shall also apply, respectively.

 Note- In small claims where the value of the relief sought is less than IR Rials 500,000,000 or its equivalent in other currencies, the parties may agree on summary arbitration proceedings in which case the provisions of Articles 39, 40 and 53 of the present Rules shall not apply, and/or may agree to shorten the time limits under these Rules.

-The agreement to refer disputes to the Arbitration Centre entails an undertaking by the parties to be bound by these Rules and other Internal rules and Regulations of the Centre concerning Arbitration Services.
+The agreement to refer disputes to the Arbitration Center entails an undertaking by the parties to be bound by these Rules and other Internal rules and Regulations of the Center concerning Arbitration Services.